Tourism! I’m Wanting to Travel As A Tourist.

 Bonus Tips:

-* Keep a small daypack with essentials like water, snacks, sunscreen, and hand sanitizer.
+* Keep with you a small bag with essentials like water, snacks, sunscreen, and hand sanitizer.

-* Keep a travel journal or notes—it helps remember details later.
+* Keep a travel journal or small notebook for taking notes—it helps with remembering details later.

 Benefits of Working Remotely as A Tourist